 Directions: Unless otherwise noted, combine all ingredients thoroughly then store in an airtight container.

 - Use 2 to 3 tablespoons (more if you like) of the mix per each gallon of water used.

-Water temperature is at personal preference, but I find the hottest my feet will comfortably tolerate gives the most relief.
+Temperature is at personal preference, but I find the hottest I can comfortably tolerate gives the most relief.

 drops of choice EO (optional)